Piecewise linear function: Fitting to data

 If partitions, and then breakpoints, are already known, linear regression can be performed independently on these partitions.

 However, continuity is not preserved in that case, and also there is no unique reference model underlying the observed data.
 A stable algorithm with this case has been derived.

 If partitions are not known, the residual sum of squares can be used to choose optimal separation points.
 However efficient computation and joint estimation of all model parameters (including the breakpoints) may be obtained by an iterative procedure currently implemented in the package segmented for the R language.

 A variant of decision tree learning called model trees learns piecewise linear functions.

-Notation
+Generalizations

 The notion of a piecewise linear function makes sense in several different contexts.
 Piecewise linear functions may be defined on n-dimensional Euclidean space, or more generally any vector space or affine space, as well as on piecewise linear manifolds and simplicial complexes (see simplicial map).
 In each case, the function may be real-valued, or it may take values from a vector space, an affine space, a piecewise linear manifold, or a simplicial complex.
 (In these contexts, the term “linear” does not refer solely to linear transformations, but to more general affine linear functions.)

 In dimensions higher than one, it is common to require the domain of each piece to be a polygon or polytope.
 This guarantees that the graph of the function will be composed of polygonal or polytopal pieces.